This competition is for teams of grades 6 and below.

 The competition focuses on academic information - “significa” rather than “trivia” - and the questions are supplied by Questions Unlimited.
 Our emphasis is light on popular culture and heavy on the academic.
 Contests follow the four-quarter format created by Questions Unlimited.

 We call the National Academic Championship "the finest in academic competition" because since 1983 we have boasted the best questions and a highly professional officiating staff.

 Although we always ask you to send no money until you're certain your team is going to compete, we also strongly advise early enrollment.
-We fully expect to be “sold-out” in all three venues, as we were by April 2016.
+We fully expect to be “sold-out” in all three venues, as we were by early April 2017.
 (Note that we will run out of on-site room lodgings before we run out of space to accommodate you in the tournament itself.)
-By late April 2016, we had run out of rooms at our hotel locations in New Orleans, DC & Chicago, a situation we expect to be repeated in 2017.
 To avoid the higher entry fees assessed after April 15, and to avoid having to arrange your own off-site accommodations in the event that we run out of space at the competition venue, or possibly missing out altogether, please don't wait until the last minute to send in your entry fees!

 Register on or before April 15 at the flat entry fee of $600 per team.
 After April 15, the fee increases to $700 per team.
 Should we accept any last-minute registrations after May 15, the fee in that case is $800 per team.